shotgunsoftware/tk-core/docs/initializing.rst

 Introduction
 ----------------------------------

-Toolkit is organized into an arrangement of *Pipeline Configurations*.
-Each Project in Shotgun can have one or more Pipeline Configuration entities associated.
-The entity contains information about which Toolkit configuration to use for the project.
+Toolkit is controlled using *Pipeline Configuration Entities*.
+Each Project in Shotgun can have one or more of these entities associated.
+The Shotgun entity either contains Toolkit configuration settings directly, or points to a location where these can be downloaded from.

-At runtime, Toolkit executes from an associated Pipeline Configuration on disk, containing all the code and configuration required to execute.
+When Toolkit starts up, it ensures that these configuration settings exists on disk, alongside with all other necessary pieces required for Toolkit to operate.
+This collection of files is referred to as a *Pipeline Configuration*.

 .. image:: ./resources/initializing/tk_project.png
-    :width: 500px
+    :width: 700px
     :align: center

 The Pipeline Configuration on disk contains the following items:

-- A configuration.
-This contains all the the details that define the configuration: app and engine settings, naming convention and file system templates.
+- Configurat ion files - all the the details that define the configuration: app and engine settings, naming convention and file system templates.

-- An installed version of the core API as required by the configuration.
+- An installed version of the Toolkit Core API as required by the configuration.

 - A ``tank`` command which gives access to admin and maintenance commands to make it easy to upgrade and configure the configuration.
 It also gives access to the shell engine environment.

-- The bundle cache, contained inside an ``install`` folder, contains downloaded apps, frameworks and engines defined by the configuration.
+- A so called bundle cache, contained inside an ``install`` folder, containing downloaded apps, frameworks and engines defined by the configuration.
-  This cache is dowloaded from locations such as the Shotgun App Store, git or from your Shotgun site, all handled by Toolkit's :ref:`Descriptor<descriptor>` system.
+  This cache is downloaded from locations such as the Shotgun App Store, git or from your Shotgun site, all handled by Toolkit's :ref:`Descriptor<descriptor>` system.

-By default each pipeline configuration in Toolkit has its own independent API and configuration, making it easy to customize different projects differently and evolve the pipeline over time without breaking older projects.
+By default, each pipeline configuration in Toolkit has its own independent API and configuration, making it easy to customize different projects independently and evolve the pipeline over time without breaking older projects.
 However, it is possible to arrange your configuration in several different other ways, all explained below.

-The main Pipeline Configuration for a project is always named ``Primary``.
+In Shotgun, the main Pipeline Configuration Entity for a project is always named ``Primary``.
-In addition to this, additional pipeline configurations can be set up.
-Typically, these are used as test areas or **developer sandboxes**, where you want to run a special version of the configuration.
-Configurations can be associated with certain users to make it easy to run development and testing in parallel with production.
+In addition to this, additional pipeline configurations entities can be set up.
+Typically, these are used as test areas or **developer sandboxes**, where you want to run with special configuration settings.
+These developer sandboxes can be associated with certain users to make it easy to run development and testing in parallel with production.